huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     ```
     #### Enable clustering
     To improve performance, primary keys and unique keys need to be clustering keys on Snowflake side.
-    We can achieve that by making primary and unique keys as clustering keys when Replicant creates the tables.
+    Replicant achieves that by making primary and unique keys as clustering keys when Replicant creates the tables.

-    To enable clustered table creation, set the `force-use-clustered-key` parameter to `true` in your Applier configuration file.
-By default, it's set to `false` and Snowflake tables don't have clustering keys designated to them.
+    To enable clustered table creation, set the `force-use-clustered-key` parameter to `true` in your Applier configuration file. `for-use-clustered-key` defaults to `false` and Snowflake tables don't have clustering keys designated to them.

     {{< hint "warning" >}}
   **Important:** You must run Replicant with the `--replace` option for clustering to work.